jishan484/PiWebVNC/README.md

 max RAM usage PI4 2GB model : `0.7%`

 ## Features
-* 30FPS at CPU load of 10%, RAM 15MB only.
+* 30FPS at max CPU load of 10%, RAM 15MB only.
+CPU load will be 0% when screen is not changing.
 * It only sends Damaged area of the screen.
 Works just like VNC.
 * mouse controll (click, double click, right click , scroll , drag , hover)
 * keyboard controll
 * Support multiple client simultaneously. (max client configurable)
-* Auto start using systemd (script in section 2.2)
+* Auto start using systemd (script in section [Auto start](#auto-start))
 * No external dependency. (no need to install VNC / NoVNC server)
+* Clipboard support. [text only]
+* Easily transfer Files / Folders from web client. [not implemented : TODO]
-* password authentication [not implemented : TODO]
+* password authentication. [not implemented : TODO]

 ![image](https://user-images.githubusercontent.com/49402826/163715482-ae7e166f-7ac2-4baa-a946-9770576c0bf5.png)